-Finding a California Child Sex Abuse Lawyer
+Finding a California Child Sexual Abuse Lawyer

-law in California allows victims to file a suit against their abuser and any institution that enabled the abuse
+Childhood sexual abuse causes harm, and many victims feel they may never get justice.
+However, a new law in California allows victims to file a suit against their abuser and any institution that enabled the abuse or protected the abuser.

 As a victim of sexual abuse, you might have difficulty getting justice and finding closure from one of the most painful parts of your life.
 We offer compassionate and professional advice and advocate for people who were sexually abused as children.